 CE Miles, I Jouny, G Gordon

-My teaching is largely shaped by Federico Ardila's axioms.
+My teaching strives to promote Federico Ardila's axioms.

 Spring 2021 MATH-UA 234 Mathematical Statistics